Rex-xingjl/SwiftUI-PPRefreshable/README.md

 ```

-other view want to refreshable？
+other view wants to refreshable？

 ```swift